 Taco Zucchini Boats Recipe

 Switch up taco night with these healthy low carb zucchini taco boats!
-This recipe for taco stuffed zucchini boats has a cheesy beef filling + fresh toppings.
+You'll love the cheesy beef filling and fresh toppings.

 Recipe VideoTap on the image below to watch the video.